 The library is not responsible for personal property.
 Personal property and any materials to be disposed of, must be removed from a workstation when leaving the library.
-Any personal property left at a workstation or elsewhere when a student has left the library, will be removed by library staff and placed in a storage area where it can be claimed upon proper identification.
-This is to keep unused workstations available for other users.
+Any personal property left at a workstation or elsewhere when a student has left the library, will be removed by library staff and placed with the Office of Security